Yoast/developer/changelogs/yoast-seo-premium.md

 * Adds a feedback link underneath the focus keyphrase input field to allow users to report problems with keyphrase recognition for languages with rudimentary morphology support.
 * Improves security for AJAX routes used in the social previews.
 * Includes every change in Yoast SEO core 14.3.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 14.2